IBM/opensource-ai-workshop/docs/lab-4/README.md

 The best part of this prompt is that you can take the output and extend or shorten the portions it starts with, and tailor the story to your adventurers' needs!
 </details>

+## Conclusion

+Well done!
+By completing these exercises, you're well on your way to being a prompt expert.
+In [Lab 5](/docs/lab-5/README.md), we'll move towards code-generation and learn how to use a local coding assistant.